oracle/mysql-operator/docs/tutorial.md

 ## Prerequisites

 * Kubernetes
-* Password for ODX docker registry
 * The mysql-operator repo checked out locally

 #### Create a namespace and Docker secret for the registry username/password

-First create the namespace that the operator will reside in:
+First create the namespace that the operator will reside in.
+By default this is mysql-operator:

 ```
 kubectl create ns mysql-operator